verlyn13/timekeeper/docs/theory/task_scheduling.md

 ## Implementation Notes

+**Verification**: The implementation concepts described above are verified through integration tests located in `tests/integration/test_task_scheduler_integration.py`.
+These tests ensure the scheduler correctly interacts with the temporal systems (`AgentTemporal`, `AdaptiveAgentTemporal`) and handles dependencies and multi-agent scenarios as expected.

 The implementation of task scheduling in the `TaskScheduler` class focuses on practical scheduling capabilities:

 1. **Dependency Management**: The implementation carefully handles task dependencies to ensure that tasks are only scheduled after their dependencies are completed.